Two-Dimensional Kolmogorov Complexity and Validation of the Coding Theorem Method by Compressibility: Conclusions

 We have shown that the method is stable in the face of the changes in Turing machine formalism that we have undertaken (in this case Turmites) as compared to, for example, traditional 1-dimensional Turing machines or to strict integer value program-size complexity~\cite{numerical} as a way to estimate the error of the numerical estimations of Kolmogorov complexity through algorithmic probability.
 For the Turing machine model we have now changed the number of states, the number of symbols and now even the movement of the head and its support (grid versus tape).
 We have shown and reported here and in~\cite{d5,numerical} that all these changes yield distributions that are strongly correlated with each other up to the point to assert that all these parameters have marginal impact in the final distributions suggesting a fast rate of convergence in values that reduce the concern of the constant involved in the invariance theorem.
 In~\cite{zenilalgo} we also proposed a way to compare approximations to the Universal Distribution by completely different computational models (e.g. Post tag systems and cellular automata), showing that for the studied cases reasonable estimations with different degrees of correlations were produced.
 The fact that we classify Elementary Cellular Automata (ECA) as shown in this paper, with the output distribution of Turmites with results that fully agree with lossless compressibility, can be seen as evidence of agreement in the face of a radical change of computational model that preserves the apparent order and randomness of Turmites in ECA and of ECA in Turmites, which in turn are in full agreement with 1-dimensional Turing machines and with lossless compressibility.

-We have made available to the community ``a microscope" in the form of the Online Algorithmic Complexity Calculator (\url{http://www.complexitycalculator.com}) implementing $K_m$ (in the future it will also implement $K_{m,2D}$ and many other objects and a wider range of methods) that provides objective complexity estimations for short binary strings using these methods.
+We have made available to the community this ``microscope" to look at the space of bit strings and other objects in the form of the Online Algorithmic Complexity Calculator (\url{http://www.complexitycalculator.com}) implementing $K_m$ (in the future it will also implement $K_{m,2D}$ and many other objects and a wider range of methods) that provides objective algorithmic probability and Kolmogorov complexity estimations for short binary strings using the method described herein.
 Raw data and the computer programs to reproduce the results for this paper can also be found under the Publications section of the Algorithmic Nature Group (\url{http://www.algorithmicnature.org}).